Technology is changing all aspects of our lives. We are leaving behind a paperless trail of “electronic records”.

 Custodian May Give Full Access to Fiduciary, Partial Access or provide a copy of Digital Assets.

 What information do you want the people who are settling your estate to have access to?
-Do you want your fiduciary to have access to all of your emails, all of your facebook messages, and all of your pictures?
+Do you want your fiduciary to have access to all of your emails, all of your Facebook messages, and all of your pictures?
 Be careful in making general assignments of all of your digital assets to your fiduciary.
-Besides your personal privacy considerations, if the “CUSTODIAN” thinks that the request is overreaching, they have the power to require a court to determine that it is reasonably necessary.
+Besides your personal privacy considerations, if the “CUSTODIAN” thinks that the request is overreaching, they have the power to require a court to determine if the request is reasonably necessary.
 If you are requesting that some of the content of your digital assets be transferred then the custodian will need specific instructions.
 Also if the specific instructions oppose the “TERMS-OF-SERVICE AGREEMENT” then they will not be followed.

 WHAT DOES THIS MEAN FOR YOU?

 - Update Estate Plan – If you have any online bank accounts, or pay any bills online, your estate plan should be updated.
-We want to give the people managing your plan (Agent, Personal Representative and/or Trustee) the specific power of your digital assets so they can request a list of all of your digital assets.
+We want to give the people managing your plan (Agent, Personal Representative and/or Trustee) the specific power to view your digital assets so they can request a list of all of your digital assets.
 We want to know about bank accounts, and if the account was owned by them as an individual or in a trust, and if the account had a beneficiary.

 - Create Inventory – As part of amending your estate plan you will need to create an inventory of your digital assets.
 You want your fiduciaries to be able to know what they are going to manage.

 - Planning for Digital transfer – If you wish to pass on digital assets, we can help you with a specific Digital Assets Trust.
 During this process we will review your digital assets and how we want to transfer them.
-Taking careful consideration as to making requests that are easy for the “CUSTODIAN” to follow so that they don’t require a court involvement.
+Taking careful consideration as to making requests that are easy for the “CUSTODIAN” to follow so that they don’t require court involvement.